Avni2000/coder/README.md

 ## Contributing

-Lemme know if you have more feature ideas!
+Let me know if you have more feature ideas!